Directives of Trading with Securities at the Amman Stock Exchange

 Phone calls taking place during the trading session between brokers and the Exchange officers in charge of market control shall be recorded and kept for the period set by the Board of Directors.
 These recordings shall be used as a reference for the purposes of implementing the provisions of law, bylaws, and directives issued in compliance therewith.

-The Board of Directors shall issue the trading system user manual.
+The Board of Directors shall issue the trading rulebook in the exchange.

 It is prohibited to execute block trades though the Online Trading service.